Université du Québec à Rimouski: Lévis campus

-The university opened a second campus in Lévis, in Québec's capital region, in 1980.
-The Lévis campus of UQAR has become a major pole for the institution.
-In 2019-2020, the Lévis campus was attended by about 3,000 students.
+In 1980, the university opened a second campus in Lévis, part of Québec's capital region.
+The Lévis campus enrolled about 3,000 students in 2020-2021.

-UQAR offers academic training throughout eastern Quebec, including the Chaudière-Appalaches, Gaspésie-Iles-de-la-Madeleine, Haute-Côte-Nord, and Manicouagan.
+UQAR offers academic training throughout eastern Quebec, including the regions of Chaudière-Appalaches, Gaspésie-Îles-de-la-Madeleine, Haute-Côte-Nord, and Manicouagan.
 It also has permanent offices in Gaspé and Rivière-du-Loup.

-Programs
+Staff

+The current university rector is François Deschênes, appointed in 2021.

+Students

+UQAR has established more than 70 cooperation and exchange programs with 15 countries.
+Each year, UQAR welcomes approximately 550 international students.

+As of 2025, more than 7,200 students are enrolled at UQAR, representing an increase of 3.6% from 2024, according to the university.
+Of these students, 1,304 are international students.
+The number of new registrations from international students decreased from 385 in 2024 to 243 in 2025.

+Academics

-UQAR offers over 160 undergraduate to doctoral-level training programs in the fields of administration, biology, environmental and bioresource chemistry, regional development, education, ethics, engineering, geography, history, computer science, literature and creative writing, oceanography, psychosociology, accounting, nursing, and social work.
-UQAR's geographic location enables students to explore and study natural environments that are near the campuses.
+UQAR provides more than 160 academic programs, ranging from undergraduate to doctoral levels, across disciplines such as administration, biology, environmental and bioresource chemistry, regional development, education, ethics, engineering, geography, history, computer science, literature and creative writing, oceanography, psychosociology, accounting, nursing, and social work.

-Foreign students

-UQAR has established more than 70 cooperation and exchange programs with about 15 countries around the world.
-Each year, UQAR welcomes about 550 foreign students.

 Research

 Marine science, regional development, and Nordic studies are the three major areas of research at UQAR.
-These fields are integrated to meet the challenges of the territory covered by the university.
-In addition, research in engineering, education, literature, heritage, management science, and health science has been booming in recent years.

 From 2011 to 2019, UQAR was rated among the top three research universities offering primarily undergraduate courses by the independent firm, RE$EARCH Infosource Inc. Over a ten-year period from 1999 to 2009, UQAR's research funding increased from $3.8 million to $17.4 million.

-The university is an active member of the University of the Arctic.
+The university is an active member of the University of the Arctic (UArctic).
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

-UQAR participates in UArctic's mobility program north2north.
-The program aims to enable member institution students to study in different parts of the North.
+UQAR participates in UArctic's mobility program, north2north.
+The program aims to enable students from member institutions to study in different parts of the North.